Data Collection

 The interpersonal network of the perpetrators of the 2015 Paris attack and the March 2015 Brussels attacks, 2014-2016.

-The Western Jihadism Project is a unique multi-media archive of quantitative and qualitative data recording the growth of Jihadism in Western Europe, North America, and Australia since the early 1990s.
-The data collection now comprises records for terrorism offenders from 20 countries.
+The Western Extremism Project is a unique multi-media archive of quantitative and qualitative data recording the growth of Jihadism and other extremist ideologies in Western Europe, North America, Australia and New Zealand since the early 1990s.
+The data collection now comprises records for terrorism offenders from over 20 countries.

-The premise behind the project was formulated a decade ago.
+The premise behind the project was formulated two decades ago.
 Globalization has facilitated the transformation of Islamist extremism into a new type of globalist terrorist movement that cannot be controlled by the means that Western governments used to control domestic terrorism.
 Ten years on, the mechanisms of the Western homegrown movement inspired by Al Qaeda and its cells and counter-cultural groups and the globalist Islamist terrorism are still poorly understood.
+At the same time, in the past decade a new wave of recognition and research is being conducted on the extreme far-right and violent misogynists.

 Requests to access the data should be directed to Dr. Klausen.
 Institutional Review Board protocol approval and an approved research plan are prerequisites to accessing the data.
 Individual graduate or PhD student requests for data access will require institutional permission.
 Otherwise, all access requests are limited to research teams.